cpbotha/cpbotha.github.io/content/posts/2003-06-11-python-bookses.md

   - Uncategorized

 ---
 I broke down and ordered [Python in a Nutshell][1] by the Python guru Alex Martelli as well as [The Python Cookbook][2], edited by Alex Martelli and David Ascher.
-Amazon UK will now proceed to bend my credit card even further, but that&#8217;s okay.
-It&#8217;s really flexible.
+Amazon UK will now proceed to bend my credit card even further, but that’s okay.
+It’s really flexible.

 EET VILL INCREEEZE MY PYTHON POWERS 10-FOLD, UND ZEN I VILL TAKE OVER DE WORLD!